Information for parents and employers

 - Recording extracurricular achievements

-The Board recognises that many employers are interested in more than academic results and is currently trialling a website called up2now – my ongoing learning portfolio, which allows students to record, organise and share evidence of their extracurricular achievements, such as first-aid qualifications or volunteer work.
+BOSTES recognises that many employers are interested in more than academic results and has created a website called up2now – my ongoing learning portfolio, which allows students to record, organise and share evidence of their extracurricular achievements, such as first-aid qualifications or volunteer work.

 - Literacy and numeracy tests